Mildura: Urban structure

 Mildura is a largely low-rise and low density urban area that is overwhelmingly dependent upon private vehicles for transportation.
 Residential dwellings consist almost solely of single-family detached homes on relatively large allotments.
 The population has been growing rapidly for several decades with most of the residential growth occurring in the south, south western and more recently the eastern parts of the urban area.

 The central business district (CBD) is located at the northern end of the urban area, fronting onto the Murray River.
 The main shopping street of Mildura is Langtree Avenue, which features a pedestrian mall and shopping centre.
-The area between Seventh and Eight Streets is known as Feast Street, and is home to many boutique eateries and beverage dispensaries.
+The area between Seventh and Eighth Street is known as Feast Street, and is home to many boutique eateries and beverage dispensaries.
 The combined (CBD) area, known as City Heart, complements the Mildura Central Shopping Centre, located at the opposite end of the urban area on the corner of Fifteenth Street and Deakin Avenue.
 The latter, so named after Alfred Deakin, 'the Victorian Cabinet Minister who introduced the concept of an irrigated settlement in Australia', itself runs around twelve kilometres in a south-west direction from Seventh Street before terminating in peri-urban farmland.
 Fifteenth Street is the main strip of big box stores, car dealerships and other commercial enterprises.

 The tallest buildings are exemplified by the two-storey 1934 Old Mildura Base Hospital, two-storey Marina Dockside apartments completed in 2010 and the three-storey tower/spire of the 1920s T&G building.
 Other notable tall structures that serve as literal landmarks in the city include the 'new' water tower, built in the 1950s, and the 'old' water tower, now partially subsumed by a hotel.

 Climate

 Mildura has a cold semi-arid climate (Köppen climate classification: BSk) with hot summers and cool winters.
 It is only about 50 metres above sea level despite being several hundred kilometres from the coast.
 It enjoys 132.0 clear days annually.

 Rainfall totals are about 280 mm a year and are spread evenly across the months and seasons with winter and spring having the most rainy days.

 Average maximum temperatures range from a hot 32 C in summer to a cool 15 C in winter.
 Minimum temperatures range from around 17 C in summer to 4 C in winter, when frost is common and often destructive to irrigated crops.
 Mildura experiences some very hot days in summer with temperatures exceeding 40 °C (104 °F) on a number of days per year, however are at times succeeded by cold fronts off the Bight.

-Mildura got record daily rainfall on 5 February 2011 with 155 mm.
+Mildura received record daily rainfall on 5 February 2011 with 155 mm.